BaiyangZhang/oldBlog/_posts/2023-1-10-Holonomic and Nonholonomic Constraints.md

 $$
 is a one-to-one map, namely $\text{ker }F_{\ast}=0$ at each point of $W$.

+Note that immersion is different from embedding.
+Recall that, $W$ is said to be an `embedded submanifold` of $M$ if $W$ can be locally described by the common locus of some differentiable functions.

 In other words, a map of manifolds is an immersion if it is i) smooth and ii) preserves the rank of the tangent vector space everywhere.
 For example, if $F_{\ast}$ maps two different vectors to the same vector, then it can not be an immersion.
+There are examples where some manifold $W$ is an immersion but not embedding, for example, on a torus, consider the distribution defined by $d\phi-kd\theta=0$, where $k$ is an irrational number.
+For details see page 172 of Frankel.

 Finally, we state without proof below the Frobenius theorem.